 First, there was simply not enough of that kind of evidence.
 FDA-approved drugs are usually deemed effective or ineffective based on large-scale clinical trials that study hundreds to thousands of patients over several years.
 These studies followed only a few hundred patients in all, and for only a few months.

 Second, the studies in question did not include placebo controls.
 That is, all of the study participants were given actual CBD, and they knew they were getting it.
 Other research has found that the placebo effect can be especially strong when it comes to cannabis.
 In one study, patients of families who moved to Colorado for cannabis oil treatment were twice as likely to report a substantial reduction in seizures as those patients who already lived in the state.
-All Natural MD offers medical marijuana doctors certifications and ID card in Florida, We have offices for medical marijuana treatment in Lakeland, Orlando, Sarasota, Bradenton, Lake Mary Tampa, Fort Myers and Naples.
+All Natural MD offers medical marijuana doctors' certifications and ID cards in Florida, We have offices for medical marijuana treatment in Lakeland, Orlando, Sarasota, Bradenton, Lake Mary Tampa, Fort Myers, and Naples.

 The third major reason the studies were deemed insufficient involves drug interactions.
 Most of the patients in the studies we’re talking about were taking other anti-epilepsy drugs, such as clobazam and valproate, and it turns out that CBD is very good at blocking the liver enzymes that normally break down those other drugs.
-This drug interaction makes it impossible to say whether reduced seizure incidence seen in study participants was due to CBD by itself or whether it was simply the result of those other medications staying in the system for longer stretches.
+This drug interaction makes it impossible to say whether the reduced seizure incidence seen in study participants was due to CBD by itself or whether it was simply the result of those other medications staying in the system for longer stretches.